-Global learning foundations courses are interdisciplinary in content.
-They deal with essential questions and complex issues that are best understood and addressed through multiple disciplinary perspectives.
-Foundations courses are placed in different categories of the core curriculum in order to provide students with thematic choices.
-These courses set the stage for students to make interdisciplinary connections throughout their university career.
-Foundations courses also incorporate a co-curricular activity as part of the syllabus.
+Global Learning Foundations courses (click here for full list) are part of the University Core Curriculum.
+Interdisciplinary in content, they deal with essential questions and complex issues that are best understood and addressed through multiple disciplinary perspectives.
+These courses set the stage for students to make interdisciplinary connections throughout their university career, and incorporate a co-curricular activity as part of the syllabus.

-Nearly every undergraduate academic program has also developed one or two global learning courses in their department.
+Discipline-Specific Global Learning courses (click here for full list) are embedded into nearly every undergraduate academic program.
 These courses provide students with a global view of their discipline of study and may be taken either as required courses or as electives.